daattali/timevisBasic/README.md

 ### Example code for the initial project (what you can run right now)

-Using the code in the master branch:
+Using the code in the master branch, the following simple app should give you a minimal timeline widget.

 ```
 data <- list(list(content = "today", start = Sys.Date()),